OSRX®

 (Myopia prevention) Atropine therapy is dose dependent so the magnitude and rate of change of myopia should

-determine the dosage.
-The 0.01% concentration is no better than placebo in one study,11.
+Combine with ortho-k to enhance results13.
+The 0.01% concentration is no better than

 Warnings Increased susceptibility in infants, young children, and in children with blond hair, blue eyes, Down's